flinguenheld/chew_keymap/readme.md

 </div>

 This keymap has been made for the [Chew](https://github.com/flinguenheld/chew) keyboard.
+It works with both split and monobloc versions.
 It is inspired by [Ergo-L](https://ergol.org/) which is a French layout.
 Nonetheless it uses the [US international extended](https://github.com/qmk/qmk_firmware/blob/master/quantum/keymap_extras/keymap_us_extended.h) keymap for all French keys.